-The Underrepresented in Medicine (URiM) Scholarship Program is a funded program for fourth-year medical students interested in completing an externship in Emergency Medicine.
-The program is designed to give students with backgrounds currently underrepresented in medicine an opportunity to gain clinical exposure to Emergency Medicine in our tertiary care adult and children’s hospitals.
-In addition, the rotation will introduce students to our EM family and allow them to see what Gainesville has to offer.
-Our goal is to increase the number of URiM students applying for a position in our residency, attending our program, and delivering care to our diverse patient population.
-This 4-week scholarship is offered during the months of June through October.
+The Visiting Student Diversity Award program is a funded opportunity for fourth-year medical students interested in completing an externship in Emergency Medicine.
+The program is designed to give students that have demonstrated an interest in advancing diversity the opportunity to gain clinical exposure to Emergency Medicine in our tertiary care adult and children’s hospitals.
+In addition, the rotation will introduce students to our EM family and allow them to experience what Gainesville has to offer.
+Our goal is to recruit a diverse group of applicants for a position in our residency and to deliver care to our unique patient population.
+This 4-week opportunity is offered during the months of June through October.
 Externships are four weeks in duration and are available to students that meet the requirements of the University of Florida College of Medicine.

 - Single occupancy housing walking distance from clinical and educational sites.
 These units are located at Beaty Towers and Yulee Hall.
 Both units include a private bathroom, parking, and a kitchenette.
 Visit ConferenceServices.Housing.UFL.edu for more information.